 The resources below are geared to assist Count Administrators prepare for the actual event:

-- The HUD PIT Interview Survey Questions: This is a pdf version of the survey that can be used for planning, or to be printed and used as a paper packup.
-This version is also available to collect survey information for multiple people on one page.
+- The 2019 Point in Time Homeless Survey: This version of the survey is available in PDF or Word format and can be used for planning, or to be printed and used as a paper packup.

 - The Cheat Sheet: This document provides step-by-step guidance on how to conduct surveys with the help of the Counting Us mobile app.

-- Point In Time Report Generation Tool: The Violence Against Women's Act (VAWA) has restrictions against the hosting of victim information as a protective safeguard.
-In order to adhere to this requirement, and still support accurate and efficient data collection and reporting, Simtech Solutions developed an Excel-based tool.
+- The Point In Time Report Generation Tool for Domestic Violence Projects: The Violence Against Women's Act (VAWA) has restrictions against the hosting of victim information as a protective safeguard.
+In order to adhere to this requirement, and still support accurate and efficient data collection and reporting, Simtech Solutions developed a free Excel-based tool.
 Regional count administrators can share this tool with staff at domestic violence projects along with the guidance that they will need to enter in information about the clients they are serving for the night of the count as well as housing inventory details for their project.
 Once the data entry is completed, the project staff will need to click "Create PDF", save the report, and email the report back to the count administrator.
 Under no circumstances should this Excel tool be emailed with client information contained within it.

 - The Point in Time Results File Generation Tool was created to assist regions with compiling count information from multiple sources, as explained in detail here, by providing an alternate means to get PIT results into the Point in Time Results File Format.
 To use this tool, simply enter the results from your Point in Time report into this tool.
 Once done, click "Export Results" and this will generate a file that is in the proper format.